 - Reason for trip (for example customer or supplier name)

 You can do this on a spreadsheet.
-Or if you travel on a regular basis, use the Quickbooks Self-Employed app which automatically tracks all your mileage as you drive around.
+Or if you travel on a regular basis, try the Quickbooks Self-Employed App which automatically tracks all your mileage as you drive around.

 Simplified expenses for working from home can only be used if you work more than 25 hours a month.

-The flat rates set by HMRC for working from home are:
+The HMRC for working from home flat rate are: